Quick Crochet Blanket Borders (Fast & Easy)

 There are many ways to add interest with yarn.
 Sometimes in crochet patterns, you may see a blanket pattern with a different color border.
 This is a great way to add an extra pop to any blanket design.

-You may also see from time to time a different weight of yarn being used to in borders because this can add texture as well as interest!
+You may also see occasionally a different weight of yarn being used to in borders because this can add texture as well as interest!

 Take a look below are a few of my favorite yarns to use in blankets and borders, so scroll over them above to learn more.